KelvinBeerJones/ceda_database/README.md

 My own research clean_kbj_data also produced over 1000 new records, and when added to the initial dataset then the family_name and first_names in clean_kbj_clean are used to extend the authority index.

-Later reasearh into family connections will produce more new records, and the authority index will then extend foll0wing the heirarchical strucure set out here.
+Later reasearh into family connections will produce more new records, and the authority index will then extend following the heirarchical strucure set out here.

-##  Database
+##  The Database

 An sql database was designed and built using the DBeaver scripting engine to create the tables.